Skip to main content

 • “Graphics, atmosphere, and music are all good, the enemy designs in this game are awesome and fit the theme perfectly, lots of Resident Evil and Parasite Eve inspiration but with enough originality to stand on its own as a solid horror title.”

-• “The same is true of the environmental storytelling.
-There are a few spots in the game where it's done well, but for most of the game it isn't.
-Bloodborne and Silent Hill are great examples of how to convey a mysterious/oppressive atmosphere to a player through just their environment that also helps with their world building at the same time.”
+• “The same is true of the environmental storytelling; there are a few spots in the game where it's done well, but for most of the game it isn't.
+Bloodborne and Silent Hill are great examples of how to convey a mysterious and oppressive atmosphere through the environment, which also helps with world-building.”

 • “You rarely come across a horror game with so little atmosphere.”